allegro/allegro.tech/_posts/2015-02-26-digging-into-the-system.md

 ```

 As you can see, tracepoints allow capturing system call entry and exit points so the processing time on the kernel side can
-be determined (let's call it *latency*).
+be determined (let’s call it *latency*).
 There are many more tracepoints beside *syscalls* but they are not captured by
 sysdig as of version 0.1.93 so we will not cover them here (you can always play with [perf
 tool](http://www.brendangregg.com/perf.html) and get every possible piece of information directly from the kernel).